v-las/rsschool-cv/cv.md

 ### About myself

-I've been a quality assurance engineer since December '21 and I love my job!
+I've been a quality assurance engineer for a half of the year and I love my job!
 My main goal is to help customers and developers find ways to improve products.
 My priority is to investigate the product and find all kinds of defects.
 I am a very caring team worker, keeping an eye on the product.
 And I am a fast learner.